 - Zimbra - IMAP/POP Proxy must be configured first.

-- Lotus - Domino IMAP Service must be configured first.
+- IBM Notes - Domino IMAP Service must be configured first.

-- Server address - you may use either IP address or its network name (e.g. imap.server.com).
-For your convenience we have added the most popular IMAP servers' addresses, including Gmail, Yahoo, Outlook.com and more.
+- IMAP server - you can use either IP address or its network name (e.g. imap.server.com).
+For your convenience, we have added the most popular IMAP servers' addresses, including Gmail, Yahoo, Outlook.com and more.

-- Port - under which the IMAP server is running on the server.
-Usually it is 993 for encrypted connections (SSL) and 143 for non-encrypted ones.
+- TCP port - under which the IMAP server is running on the server.
+Usually, it is 993 for encrypted connections (SSL) and 143 for non-encrypted ones.

-- Secure connection preference - the option that determines whether the connection should be encrypted.
+- Secure connection - this option lets you decide if the connection should be encrypted.

-Be advised, for mailboxes hosted in Google Apps with your custom domain you need to choose the same settings as for free Gmail accounts.
+Be advised, for mailboxes hosted in Google Workspace with your custom domain you need to choose the same settings as for free Gmail accounts.

-Click Next to continue to the Throttling step.
+Click Next to continue to the Throttling step (Fig. 3.).
 Here you can define how the program should limit connections to your IMAP server.
-Thanks to this feature, program can suspend migration of mailboxes that exceeded server-side defined limits (if there are any) and continue the process for rest of them.
+Thanks to this feature, the program can suspend migration of mailboxes that exceeded server-side defined limits (if there are any) and continue the process for rest of them.

-Proceed clicking Next, and finally hit Configure, so the application will attempt to connect to the desired server.
-If the steps succeeded, you are good to go to create a new IMAP job.
+Proceed by clicking Next, and finally click Configure, so the application will attempt to connect to the desired server.
+If the setup is successful (Fig. 4.), you are good to go and create a new IMAP job.